 Track and Trail Details

-As you start your loop walk from the end of Rātapihipihi Road, you'll find yourself surrounded by the lush beauty of coastal and subtropical rainforests.
+Starting your loop walk from the end of Ratapihipihi Road, you’ll be enveloped by the lush allure of coastal and subtropical rainforests near New Plymouth.

 Loop Walk Overview